 The 2017 Edelman Trust Barometer reveals that trust in business has broadly declined over the last 5 years and that to rebuild trust and restore faith, businesses must put people at the centre of everything they do.

 Sales is, and has always been, built on personal relationships.
 As Thomas J Watson once said “the essence of trust building is to emphasise the similarities between you and the customer”.
-Your biggest similarity with decision makers is that they have needs and problems to solve, and you have the ability to help them do this, but it takes insight and value – harness every opportunity, and every tool at your disposal, to listen and understand their needs, and use this insight to place yourself directly into their decision making process by ensuring that at every touch point you add value.
+Your biggest similarity with business decision makers is that they have needs and problems to solve, and you have the ability to help them do this, but it takes insight and value – harness every opportunity, and every tool at your disposal, to listen and understand their needs, and use this insight to place yourself directly into their decision making process by ensuring that at every touch point you add value.

 Invest in the evolution of sales technology